aregsar/aregsarblog/blog/2020/configure-laravel-cache-to-use-redis/index.md

  'default' => 'redis',
 ```

-## Using the default Laravel Cache
+## Using the default Laravel cache store

 The snippet below uses the default cache store specified in `config/cache.php`: